Online network change point detection with missing values and temporal dependence: Optimal network change point detection with missingness and dependence

-It is expected that with $(e-s)$ independent copies of incomplete matrices, the estimation error rate in \ref{cor-main-klopp-cor-3} is $(e-s)^{-1}$ multiplied by its counterpart in \cite{klopp2015matrix}.
+\begin{remark} \ \\ (i) \textbf{Cost of within-network dependence.} The factor $n \max\{1, q_2^2n\} = \max\{n, q_2^2 n^2\}$ in \eqref{eq-estimation-error-bounds} contains two terms reflecting the variation of $\Omega(t)$ and $\Omega(t)\odot\{Y(t) - \Theta(t)\}$, respectively, as discussed in \Cref{remark:var}.
+Given the within network dependence of $Y(t)$ induced by the latent positions, the term $q_2^2n^2$ is unavoidable and can be understood as the cost of the model generality. \cite{yu2021optimal} consider the inhomogeneous Bernoulli networks forcing the upper diagonal entries of $Y(t)$ to be unconditionally independent, which reduces $n^2$ to $n$.

+(ii) \textbf{Cost of temporal dependence.} We also allow for the temporal dependence in both $\{Y(t)\}_{t \in \mathbb{N}^*}$ and $\{\Omega(t)\}_{t \in \mathbb{N}^*}$.
+The cost of temporal dependence is reflected in the term $\log^2(e-s)$ in \eqref{eq:interval_leng}, which follows from an application of a variant of matrix Bernstein inequality under temporal dependence (see \Cref{lemma:matrix_bernstein}).

+(iii) \textbf{Cost of missingness.} This is reflected by the inflation factor $q_1^{-2}$.
+When there is no missingness, we have $q_1 = q_2 = 1$.
+Compared to \cite{klopp2015matrix}, since we deal with multiple copies of input matrices, the term $(e-s)^{-1}$ incurrs. \end{remark}

-\textbf{Online change point analysis.} \cite{yu2021optimal} studies an optimal online network change point detection without missingness.
-To compare with \cite{yu2021optimal}, we note that when $p = m = 1$, \ref{eq-detection-delay-rate} corresponds to the detection delay rate without missingness that
+\textbf{Online change point analysis.} \cite{yu2021optimal} studies an optimal online network change point detection without missingness and under the inhomogeneous Bernoulli networks.
+To compare with \cite{yu2021optimal}, we note that when $q_1 = q_2 = 1$ and the upper diagonal entries of $Y(t)$ are conditionally independent, \eqref{eq-detection-delay-rate} corresponds to the detection delay rate without missingness that

-It is shown in \cite{yu2021optimal} that, without missingness, a minimax lower bound on the detection delay is of order $\log(1/\alpha) \max\{r^2/n, \, 1\} n \rho \kappa^{-2}$, which can be obtained, off by a logarithmic factor, by an NP-hard algorithm.
-As for polynomial-time algorithms, \cite{yu2021optimal} shows that without missingness, the detection delay is exactly that in \ref{eq-detection-delay-without-missingness}.
+It is shown in \cite{yu2021optimal} that, without missingness, a minimax lower bound on the detection delay is of order $\max\{r^2/n, \, 1\} n \vartheta \log(1/\alpha) \kappa^{-2}$, which can be obtained, off by a logarithmic factor, by an NP-hard algorithm.
+As for polynomial-time algorithms, \cite{yu2021optimal} shows that without missingness, the detection delay is exactly that in \eqref{eq-detection-delay-without-missingness}.

-\textbf{Computational complexity.} To obtain our change point estimator $\widehat{\Delta}$, we need a sequence of matrix estimators $\{\widehat{M}_{s:t}\}$, output by \ref{alg-main-klopp}.
-The computational cost includes that of conducting a truncated singular value decomposition and reconstructing a low-rank matrix, and depends on the iterations, warm-start choices, etc. We omit the details here and refer readers to Section~5 in \cite{mazumder2010spectral}.
-On top of the matrix estimation, we also have the change point analysis procedure.
-In \ref{eq-widehat-delt-defi}, for notational simplicity, we present a rather expensive procedure exploiting all integer pairs $s < t$.
-In fact, without any loss of statistical accuracy, one can instead exploit a dyadic grid $s \in \{(t - 2^j) \vee 1\}_{j \in \mathbb{N}^*}$, for any $t \geq 2$, see \cite{yu2020note} for detailed discussions.
-This means, for every newly collected time point $t \geq 2$, the additional cost of estimating the change point is of order $O\{\log(t) \mathcal{Q}\}$, where $\mathcal{Q}$ is the cost of \ref{alg-main-klopp}.
-We comment that the logarithmic cost of online change point detection cannot be improved, without knowing the exact pre-change distribution.